An ally of Erdogan denounces a "painful" rise in Turkish rates - ExBulletin

 Bahceli echoed those remarks.

 “The MHP’s view on interest rates is clear, it has not changed.
-In theory and in practice, raising interest rates is a policy choice that discourages investment, hampers production and makes the need more expensive credit,” he told his party. deputies in parliament.
+In theory and in practice, an increase in interest rates is a political choice that discourages investment, hinders production and makes the need for credit more expensive,” he told members of his party in parliament.

-“However, there are short-term and sometimes painful steps that need to be taken for Turkey to achieve economic stability, and bearing the current burden has become unavoidable.”
+“However, there are short-term and sometimes painful steps that need to be taken for Turkey to achieve economic stability, and it has become unavoidable to bear the current burden.”

 – Litmus test –